phdenzel/dydama/README.md

 ```
 Prerequisite is the GNU compiler `gcc-6`.
 Make according adjustments to the `Makefile` if you want to use another compiler.

+Another requirement is the c-library `<SDL2/SDL.h>`, for real-time graphics.

 ### Side note

 If the code crashes and gives a `bus error: 10`, the non-main pthread stack size might be too small.